-Figure 19: Yukawa model of direct (a) and exchange (b,c) nuclear forces were called so, because they were produced in strong interactions, and yet had quite long lifetimes, and decayed weakly.
+Figure 21: Yukawa model of direct (a) and exchange (b,c) nuclear forces were called so, because they were produced in strong interactions, and yet had quite long lifetimes, and decayed weakly.

-- The resulting potential for this kind of exchange is of Yukawa type (19), and at the longest range reproduces observed nuclear forces very well, including even spin effects. - Observe in the size of nucleons, this description fails, and the internal structure of hadrons must be taken into account.
+- The resulting potential for this kind of exchange is of Yukawa type (19), and at the longest range reproduces observed nuclear forces very well, including even spin effects.

+- Output

+Output

+Output

+Description

+Output

+Description

+Description